This chapter describes Oracle Virtual Directory routing and includes the following topics:

 enabling you to tune Oracle Virtual Directory to implement a more secure, higher-performing configuration by reducing the number of adapters for a particular transaction.

 Routing controls adapter selection by examining not just the basic DN namespace, but also other aspects of transaction information including DN pattern matching, LDAP filters, attributes filters, and query filters.
 At its most basic level, Oracle Virtual Directory can select adapters through a process of adapter suffix comparison.
-The adapter suffix comparison involves looking at any particular search base or entry DN, such as in the case of add, modify, delete, and rename, and then comparing it with the suffix (root) of each adapter.
+The adapter suffix comparison involves looking at any particular search base or entry DN, such as with add, modify, delete, and rename, and then comparing it with the suffix (root) of each adapter.
 Depending on the scope, Oracle Virtual Directory can determine if one or more adapters was impacted by any particular query.

 Adapter suffix comparison works well with a small number of adapters, however, more flexible decisions are usually required—where routing is explicitly important.
 Routing lets administrators teach Oracle Virtual Directory about proxied data sources in the form of routing intelligence.
 Routing allows Oracle Virtual Directory to further qualify directory operations and send them to the specific places where they are needed, which helps keep existing directories from being overloaded with irrelevant operations and keeps partners from seeing queries that are not related to their own directory.
 The Oracle Virtual Directory routing process analyzes LDAP client search filters in addition to traditional adapter suffix comparison and further refines eligible adapters for processing.